T4A-CURO/MSAL-AccountManager-Demo/README.md

 # CURO Account Manager

-A web application for managing CURO accounts with Microsoft Dataverse integration.
+A demo web application for managing CURO accounts with Microsoft Dataverse integration.

+This SPA will give you a working example of how to use MSAL to authenticate dataverse connections and work with data in the context of user privileges.

+A hosted version of this demo app can be played with here: https://delightful-forest-069a18503.6.azurestaticapps.net/

+## NOTE to Developers

+This code should be used as a "hello world" demonstration and will require additional work to make production ready.
+For example, but not limited to, hiding the config data from the front end.

 ## Features